Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 The budget is limited so it’s best to apply as soon as you know the needs or likely needs of the group you’re working with.

-If you know your requirements for the entire year then it is advisable to submit applications right away for all three sessions (Aug – December, December – March, March – June) – but each block has to be agreed again based on evidence that the group is attending, learning, attaining and progressing.
+If you know your requirements for the entire year then it is advisable to submit requests right away for all three sessions (Aug – December, December – March, March – June) – but each block has to be agreed again based on evidence that the group is attending, learning, attaining and progressing.

 Meeting with the College representative as indicated above is the best way of ensuring that the College’s support is appropriate and based on partnership rather than simple service provision.